freeCodeCamp/freeCodeCamp/guide/english/react/components/index.md

 ---
 ## Components

-Components are reusable in react.js.
+Components are reusable pieces of code in react.js.
 You can inject value into props as given below :

 ```jsx